ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 Although they haven’t focused on how child abuse and exploitation undermine the development of healthy freedom, their work definitely sheds light on this issue.

-See the Wikipedia entry on their “[self-determination theory](http://en.wikipedia.org/wiki/Self-determination_theory)” of human motivation and well-being, and Deci’s book for the general public, [*Why We Do What We Do*](http://www.amazon.com/dp/0140255265/ref=nosim/?tag=jimhoppercom-20/).
-In the book Deci provides tons of evidence for the benefits – not only to general well-being but to learning, moral behavior, creativity, and productivity – that come when people in “one-up positions” (e.g. parents, teachers, supervisors) respect, support and promote the freedom and competence of those over whom they have influence and power.
+See the Wikipedia entry on their '[self-determination theory](http://en.wikipedia.org/wiki/Self-determination_theory)' of human motivation and well-being, and Deci’s book for the general public, [*Why We Do What We Do*](http://www.amazon.com/dp/0140255265/ref=nosim/?tag=jimhoppercom-20/).
+In the book Deci provides tons of evidence for the benefits – not only to general well-being but to learning, moral behavior, creativity, and productivity – that come when people in 'one-up positions' (e.g. parents, teachers, supervisors) respect, support and promote the freedom and competence of those over whom they have influence and power.